debootdevs/deboot/docs/docs/build.md

 ./build/squashfs.img  # compressed userspace which can be uploaded to Swarm and booted
 ```

-To boot your constructed image from Swarm, first you must store to Swarm, retrieve its Swarm hash, add an entry to `./deboot.yaml`, then rebuild `boot.img`.
+To boot your constructed image from Swarm, first you must store it to Swarm, retrieve its Swarm hash, add an entry to `./deboot.yaml`, then rebuild `boot.img`.

 Once done, you can move to the next section to start DeBooting.